gusfeliciano/gusfeliciano.github.io/README.md

 Hi!
 My name is Gus!
 Welcome to my personal space on the web!
 This repository serves as a hub for my projects, blog posts, and other exciting content.

+This site is inspired by this Hugo [theme](https://github.com/charlola/hugo-theme-charlolamode).

 ## Projects

 In this repository, you will find a collection of my personal projects.
 These projects showcase my skills, creativity, and passion for software development.
 Feel free to explore and get inspired!